What Is a Bill of Quantities? (Example & Template Included)

 Item Description

 Next is the item description, for example, “paint” would describe an item.
-But you’ll want to add some context, especially since there’s likely to be paint used for a number of different things in the construction project.
+But you’ll want to add some context, especially since there’s likely to be paint used for several different things in the construction project.
 Consider adding paint with a short description, such as for the exterior of the building.

 Measurement Unit